-The best-selling enfant terrible of the Reagan revolution offers advice to today’s budding young conservatives — the very people he sees as the true “radicals” of tomorrow.
+The best-selling writer of the Reagan revolution offers advice to today’s budding young conservatives — the very people he sees as the true “radicals” of tomorrow.

 Dinesh D’Souza rose to national prominence as one of the founders of the Dartmouth Review, a leading voice in the rebirth of conservative politics on college campuses in the 1980s.